SijyKijy/getcourse-video-downloader-win/readme.md

 ## Thanks to

 The general logic is inspired by [mikhailnov](https://github.com/mikhailnov/getcourse-video-downloader), but his solution at the moment of publishing this readme has a significant problem with sound in clips after assembling them (obvious clicks at the beginning of each segment of the HLS video stream).

-## Q?

-Have any questions?
-[Create a new issue](https://github.com/dzatona/getcourse-video-downloader/issues/new/choose), I will try to help you.